rayytsn9/market-dynamics/README.md

 The paper investigates the predictive power of **88 technical indicators** categorized into interpretable classes (e.g., **momentum, trend, volatility, and volume**) using supervised machine learning models for S&P 500 price forecasting.

-While the paper focuses on **supervised price prediction**, VOLTES adopts a different objective.
+While the paper focuses on **supervised price prediction**, market-dynamics adopts a different objective.

 ---

-## Working Hypothesis
+### Working Hypothesis

 > **Technical indicators identified as informative for supervised price prediction also contain sufficient information to characterize latent macro market regimes in an unsupervised setting.**

-Rather than directly predicting future prices, VOLTES investigates whether these technical indicators can be transformed into a meaningful representation of the macro market state.
+Rather than directly predicting future prices, market-dynamics investigates whether these technical indicators can be transformed into a meaningful representation of the macro market state.

 ---